roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 ## LSP Servers are Only Half the Picture

 Not all LSP servers support all features and so it can be necessary to fall-back to executing a program to perform some tasks, for example: linting, or formatting.

 In practice this means it is can be necessary to separately configure your LSP client, formatter(s), and a linter(s) for every language that you wish to have these features for.
-This can become complicated since it involves using multiple plugins to handle overlapping areas of responsibility and even more so because the ecosystem can shift and change quite regularly due to how new everything is which can often result in a broken configuration.
+This can become complicated since it involves using multiple plugins to handle overlapping areas of responsibility and even more so because the ecosystem can shift and change quite regularly due to how new everything is, which can often result in a broken configuration.

 Next, we'll look at one way to try and ease the pain of handling what ends up being a fairly complex system.